MartaBofillRoig/IMS-software/README.md

 -   Vignette: How to create a markdown document, and where to find some templates
 -   **IMS-examples**:
-    -   Consulting Statistischen Ambulanz template
+    -   R-markdown tips and tricks by Jonas Brugger
     -   Re-analysis template by Jonas Brugger

 ## Github websites